Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Attack Model and Datasets

 We sampled 5 train graphs each using snowball sampling and random sampling.
 For all datasets for all splits we fix the number of nodes in the train set to be 10\% and 50\% of the total nodes.
-In addition to the usual 50\% split size adopted in evaluations in existing works we chose to include the 10\% split size to simulate the real world setting of member data points (training nodes) usually much less than the overall population.
+In addition to the usual 50\% split size adopted in evaluations in existing works we chose to include the 10\% split size to simulate realistic settings where the number of member data points (training nodes) is typically much smaller than the overall population.
 For snowball sampling we build the initial node set $\mathcal{V}^{(0)}$ by selecting 10 nodes from each class randomly.
 We fix $k=3$ (number of maximum neighbors to be sampled from each selected node) for all datasets.

-In Table \ref{tab:train-degree-10-50} we provide mean of node degree over the train splits and the corresponding standard deviation as well as the average degree of the full graph.
-The average degrees corresponding to the full graphs are also provided.
+In Table \ref{tab:train-degree-10-50} we provide mean of node degree over the train splits and the corresponding standard deviation as well as the average degree of the original graph.

-\section{Influence of sampling strategy and edge access}
+\section{Influence of Sampling Strategy and Edge Access}

-Before quantifying their effect on membership advantage (Sec.~\ref{sec:gs_ma}), we \emph{motivate and justify our design choice} to vary two graph–specific factors \emph{training-graph sampling} and \emph{inference-time edge access} by systematically characterizing their impact on (i) the properties of sampled nodes, (ii) the distribution of model outputs, and (iii) the similarity (alignment) of predictive posteriors across adjacent nodes.
+Before quantifying their effect on membership advantage (Sec.~\ref{sec:gs_ma}), we \emph{motivate and justify our design choice} to vary two graph–specific factors \emph{training-graph sampling} and \emph{inference-time edge access} by systematically characterizing their impact on (i) the properties of sampled nodes, (ii) the distribution of model outputs, and (iii) distribution of true class confidence scores.

-\subsection{Characteristics of sampled nodes}
+\subsection{Characteristics of Sampled Nodes}

-From Table \ref{tab:train-degree-10-50} we observe that snowball sampling leads to higher connectivity, except in the case of chameleon, where random samples are also well connected.
+From Table \ref{tab:train-degree-10-50} we observe that snowball sampling leads to higher connectivity, except in the case of chameleon, where random samples have higher edge density.
+The reason here is that under snowball sampling, we impose (in our experiments) a cap on the maximum number of sampled neighbors, which truncates the neighborhoods of high-degree nodes.
+This limits the resulting edge density.
+In contrast, random node sampling does not impose such a restriction, so the average degree of the sampled subgraph can more directly reflect the high average degree of the original graph.
 In general, as we argue below snowball sampling biases the sample toward high-degree nodes, which affects both how representative the sample is and how GNN models behave.

 With uniform random sampling, as studied in the current work, each node in the original graph is included in the sample independently with equal probability $p$.
 This implies that high-degree and low-degree nodes are sampled with equal likelihood.
 However, in the induced subgraph formed by the sampled nodes, high-degree nodes tend to appear with lower observed degrees.
 Specifically, a node of degree $\ell$ in the original graph will retain only those edges that connect to other sampled nodes.
 The probability that exactly $k$ of its $\ell$ neighbors are also sampled follows a binomial distribution with parameters $\ell$ and $p$.
 Let $P_\ell$ denote the probability that a node has degree $\ell$ in the original graph, and let $q_k$ denote the probability that a node has degree $k$ in the sampled graph.
 Then, the degree distribution in the sampled graph is given by: